Beard After Hours: Plot

-After Richmond's loss against Manchester City F.C., Beard (Brendan Hunt) tells Ted (Jason Sudeikis) he is going out for the night, with Ted telling him to bring coffee in the morning.
+After Richmond's loss against Manchester City F.C., Beard (Brendan Hunt) tells Ted (Jason Sudeikis) he will make his own way home instead of riding together with the team.
+Ted reminds him to bring coffee in the morning.
 Arriving at the Wembley Park tube station, he boards a train and arrives at his apartment.
+He turns on the TV, pops a beer and gets criticized by the soccer commentators Thierry Henry and Gary Lineker.

 Distracted by the loss, he decides to go to the pub, where Mae (Annette Badland) criticizes the game planning.
 He is joined by avid Richmond supporters Baz (Adam Colborne), Jeremy (Bronson Webb) and Paul (Kevin Garry), who take an interest in his conversation.
-When the pub closes, Beard refuses to go back to his apartment and takes them to an exclusive, private basement club.
-As Baz, Jeremy and Paul have fun in the club, Beard is tormented by imagining Thierry Henry mocking him on a pundit show.
+When the pub closes, Beard refuses to go back to his apartment and the four miraculously enter (without the much needed membership card) the exclusive, private basement club Bones & Honey.
+As Baz, Jeremy and Paul have fun in the club, Beard is tormented by imagining Thierry Henry and Gary Lineker mocking him on a pundit show.
 He stands up abruptly and rips his pants on a nail sticking out from a table.
 Beard is thrown out from the club when it is discovered that he has no membership card.
 Outside, he meets Mary, a woman from the club who offers to fix his pants.